nthonybruno/funemploy/README.md

 - Transfered GoDaddy nameservers to CloudFlare nameservers, website now uses HTTPS
 - Updated HTML splash page to be responsive and include favicon, site now functional and live
 - Added GitHub link to splash page, logo on the page is a link.
 Just tap the screen.

+**July 10th, 2022**
+- Created job.py to standardize job posting information on backend and how it will be handled by funemply
+- Began preliminary work to web scrape startup.jobs using beautifulsoup, program succesfully captures first page job posting headers
+- To Do: Rename main.py, better document Job.py and main.py, allow pagination for startup.jobs (capture job posting headers from ALL pages)